Complaints Policy – June 2024

 1.3 We welcome all feedback via all communication channels to ensure that we continue to improve our services and learn from complaints and feedback to prevent similar problems in the future.

 1.5 We support you to make a complaint by making the process as easy as possible.
+We will always treat our customers with respect and will not treat differently because they have complained.

 1.6 Your complaint will be resolved quickly and completely, ensuring we listen to your opinion and understand fully what your complaint is about.
+Your complaint will be considered on the individual set of circumstances presented to us.

 2.1 All customers of Ongo Homes (OH) and those who may have been affected by a service we or someone working on behalf of us has provided.